the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 ###### Doing so in the phone app tends to solve many issues, also some times there is a glitch causing something to go awry, such as sometimes making the headset connect to SideQuest only when Developer mode is off and disconnect when it is on, the issue generally occurs on initial set up, after trying the installation steps more than once, or Re-Installing/Updating SideQuest.

 ----
-# 4 Issues caused by Oculus LINK
+# 4 Possible issues caused by Oculus LINK
 -----

 Link sometimes overrides ADB connections if open and in use whether running in the background quietly or not so